CARRIER-project/verticox/java/verticox/README.md

 ## Verticox N-party scalar product protocol wrapper

-This is a wrapper that can be used to incorperate the N-party scalar product protocol within verticox by Dai et al. The advantage of using this wrapper is that you no longer need to share the time of events among all parties.
-This wrapper allows you to set a value per individual.
-Then insert this value into the n-party protocol.
+This is a wrapper that can be used to incorperate the N-party scalar product protocol within verticox by Dai et al. The advantage of using this wrapper is that you no longer need to share the outcome among all parties.
+Instead this wrapper will calculate the value in a privacy preserving manner.
+See associated powerpoint in this repositories for a more detailed explanation.

-The assumption is that only 1 party contains values (e.g. co-variates) for a given value the other parties only contain selection criteria (e.g. individual is right-cencored, individual has event-time t ).
 It is possible for party A to contain values for individual 1, party B for individual 2 and party C knows the selection criteria.
 It is also acceptable if A knows both the relevant values & selection criteria.
 It can als be the case that both A & B know relevant values due to a hybrid split.
-In this case missing records need to have a value of 1.
-E.g. A has record 1,2,3 B has record 4,5,6 then the data needs to look as follows: A = [A1,A2,A3,1,1,1] B= [1,1,1,B1,B1,B1]
+In this case missing records need to have a value of ?.
+E.g. A has record 1,2,3 B has record 4,5,6 then the data needs to look as follows: A = [A1,A2,A3,?,?,?]
+B= [?,?,?,B1,B1,B1] Similarly the attribute used for the selection criteria may be split up as well.

 To use this method the following needs to be done:

 1) setPrecision (default 5)
-2) determineMinimumTimeInterval (can be skipped if you minimumTimeInterval are already known)
-3) setValues for the party who owns the relevant data
-4) sumRelevantValues
+2) sumRelevantValues

 ## Implemented methods: